 Clay shooting: I have joined the Clay Pigeon Shooting Association and started to shoot registered English Sporting at different grounds in the region.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.It?s a bit frustrating because I’m only managing to average 48-55% compared to the 70% I post at my usual club shoots.

 Clearly the targets are more difficult, but why is this?